Image

 Missouri License Suspension & Revocation Consequences

-The consequences of an administrative hearing suspension depend on your record in Barton County, MO and beyond:
+The outcome of an administrative hearing depends on your driving history in Barton County and across Missouri:

 • First DWI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Barton County after 30 days.

-• Second-Time DWI/DUI Offense: Leads to a 1-year revocation period in Barton County, MO, or a 5-year license denial if the prior offense was within the past 5 years.
+• Second DWI Offense: Leads to a 1-year revocation period in Barton County, MO, or a 5-year license denial if the prior offense was within the past 5 years.

 If you need to restore limited driving privileges, consult a knowledgeable Barton County, MO DWI lawyer as soon as possible to help improve your chances of approval.

 For a license suspension to be upheld, the arresting officer must have had probable cause to believe you were operating a vehicle while intoxicated at the time of your breathalyzer or blood test.
-(This is why the Combs Waterkotte Barton County, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)
+(This is why the Combs Waterkotte Barton County, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)

 • Testing machines be maintained every 35 days by a licensed technician